Self-Extractor Personal Edition - Operation

 To make a self-extracting Zip file, you must start with a normal Zip file (.zip extension) that you have created with WinZip®, downloaded, etc. Then you can either

-- open the file with WinZip and choose Make .Exe File from WinZip's Actions menu, or
+- open the file with WinZip and click Self-Extracting EXE on the Tools tab, or

 - right click the Zip file in My Computer or Windows Explorer and choose Create Self-Extractor (.Exe) from the WinZip Explorer context menu.

-Either of these actions will activate WinZip Self-Extractor Personal Edition unless you have specified a different program in the Make Exe field in the Miscellaneous tab of the Configuration dialog.
-If you chose to create a WinZip Self-Extractor Personal Edition icon while installing WinZip, you can also start the program by double clicking on this icon.
+Either of these actions will activate WinZip Self-Extractor Personal Edition unless you have specified a different program in the Make Exe field in the Advanced section of the WinZip Options dialog.

 WinZip Self-Extractor Personal Edition dialog box contains the following fields: